Nyo02/Nyo02/README.md

 # WELCOME!

-Let's talk about SAP, ABAP and and like.
+Let's talk about SAP, ABAP and like.